 EPIC-S2 Training Intensity – Dimension #1: Frequency Over Time

-The first dimension of training intensity is simply the frequency over time of training.
+The first dimension of training intensity is simply the training flight frequency over the duration of the training course.
 Behavioral studies show that practicing a skill multiple times intensely in a focused, deliberate manner over multiple days develops deeper learning, faster decision-making and precise reaction time with accurate control response under stress1.

-A UPRT program must provide sufficient high-frequency practice opportunities so that the skills learned remain ingrained and, if installed correctly, second nature should an unexpected airplane upset happen six months or even a couple of years after the training occurs.
-Recurrent abbreviated training, ideally on an annual basis, boosts the longevity of the skill set and keeps the pilot grounded in both the underlying knowledge and the application of the motor skills in a diversity of training, scenario, and stress conditions.
-Recurrent training is addressed in more detail in the EPIC-S2 Critical Factor #6: Initial and Recurrent Training that’s beyond the scope of this article.
+A UPRT program must provide sufficient high-frequency practice opportunities so that the skills learned remain ingrained and, if installed correctly, second nature should an unexpected airplane upset happen six months or possibly as much as a couple of years after the training occurs; it depends on the intensity of the initial training, efforts made by the pilot to stay current on UPRT strategy (available via APS online resources), and history of recurrent training.
+On the topic of recurrent training, it is shorter and tops up skills quickly to peak performance, typically in a single day.
+This seemingly ‘abbreviated’ recurrent training, ideally on an annual basis, boosts the longevity of the skill set and keeps the pilot grounded in both the underlying knowledge and the application of the motor skills in a diversity of training, scenario, and stress conditions.
+This success is only possible when the initial training is done with intensity and in compliance with the other critical UPRT program implementation factors specified by EPIC-S2.
+In fact, recurrent training specifically is addressed in more detail in the EPIC-S2 Critical Factor #6: Initial and Recurrent Training that’s beyond the scope of this particular article.

 EPIC-S2 Training Intensity – Dimension #2: Overcoming Incapacitating Human Factors

-The second dimension of training intensity concerns overcoming complicating and potentially incapacitating human factors in a crisis event2.
+The second dimension of training intensity involves the depth and frequency of human factors integrated into core skill development within each flight.
+It concerns overcoming complicating and potentially incapacitating human factors in a crisis event2.
 In an unexpected airplane upset, the human factors responses of startle and surprise can undo a pilot’s ability to think clearly and respond accurately.
 The human psychophysiology just works differently in the real world compared to simulator.
 Intense live on-aircraft training, which puts pilots in upset situations and requires them to repeatedly overcome the associated fear, confusion and uncertainty, allows pilots to become familiar with the maneuvers and overcome the human factors related to operating beyond the extended envelope.

 EPIC-S2 Compliance Standards on Training Intensity